InseeFr/sugoi-api/docs/concepts.md

 ## Access control and permissions

 Users can authenticate on sugoi with basic authentication, bearer authentication or ldap authentication.
-For now users will have rights on the application only by using ldap authentication.
-The permissions are checked from groups defined in security.ldap-account-managment-url property (see [configuration](configuration.md)).

-There are five profiles on sugoi permission model : admin, read and write, password and application manager.
-A user have a right when it belong to the corresonding ldap group.
-All profiles are scoped to realm except the admin group.
-Sugoi management groups are entirely configurable with patterns, those patterns accept the `*` wildcard.
-All the pattern configuration should be done in uppercase (as this is the way spring-security fills `Authorities`).
+There are five profiles on sugoi permission model : admin, reader and writer, password and application manager.
+All profiles are scoped to realm or userstorage except the admin group.
+Application manager is scoped to an application inside a realm.

+When a user is scoped to a userstorage it has to use endpoints specifying the userstorage.

+All roles are defined by patterns.
+See [configuration](configuration.md#regex-for-sugoi-roles-on-realm-and-userstorage) for how to configure these patterns.

 ### Administrator